Letter, Dutch Barhydt to Marian Anderson, May 16,1971

 The autograph is on the contralto’s picture on a self supplied cover of the Time Magazine, December 30, 1948 issue.

 Letters like these reflect the breadth of Anderson’s influence on Americans across lines of geography, race, and circumstance in the mid-20th century.
-Born in Philadelphia, Anderson's (1897-1993) life and legacy is well documented in books, online and in physical institutions.
-In 2024, a Philadelphia orchestra hall was rededicated to her (Wikipedia contributors 2025).
-The Marian Anderson Historical Residence Museum in Philadelphia is an epicenter for the life and legacy of Marian Anderson (National Marian Anderson Museum, n.d.).
+Born in Philadelphia, Marian Anderson's (1897 - 1993) life and legacy is well documented in books, online and in physical institutions.
+In 2024, a Philadelphia orchestra hall was recently rededicated in her name.
 Married July 17,1943, she and her husband Orpheus Fisher (1900-1986) bought acres of property in Connecticut and called it Mariana Farm, a synthesis of her first name and that of her stepson's middle name.
 She lived there until 1992, a year before her death on April 8, 1993.
+(Discovering Marian Anderson, “About Marian Anderson.”)

 -